 Summary

-Chickens can eat potatoes, they’re especially good at giving them mashed with some other ingredients for added taste and nutrition.
+Chickens can eat potatoes; they’re especially good when mashed with some other ingredients for added taste and nutrition.

 Potatoes are high in carbohydrates and low in fat.
-Do not give to chickens as the only source of protein.
+Do not rely on chickens as the sole source of protein.

-Keep portions small and limit their intake to once or twice-weekly, as this treat along with any others is high in phosphorus and contains no calcium.
+Keep portions small and limit intake to once or twice a week, as this treat, along with any others, is high in phosphorus and contains no calcium.

 If your hens become egg-bound by consuming too much phosphorus, you’ll probably find out about it, one painful way or another.

-If you want more nutritional value than just plain mashed potatoes, add some cooked yolk to the mix for a big protein boost that even picky hens will eat.
+If you want more nutritional value than just plain mashed potatoes, add some cooked yolk to the mix for a significant protein boost that even picky eaters will enjoy.

-I hope you liked this informative guide on can chickens eat potatoes?
+I hope you liked this informative guide on whether chickens can eat potatoes.